Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

     Radomski, Matthew <Matthew.Radomski@RoswellPark.org>
     Landsiedel, Timothy <tjlandsi@RoswellPark.org>

-#### Check that you can send HTTPS requests to the central builder
+##### Check that you can send HTTPS requests to the central builder

     curl https://nebbiolo2                           # from within DFCI
     curl https://nebbiolo2.bioconductor.org          # from anywhere else

 More details on https implementation in `BBS/README.md`.

+#### 2.2.2 For an _external build node_

+Make sure to perform this check from the account from which the builds will be run.

+Check that you can send HTTP requests to the _central builder_:

+    curl http://155.52.207.165   # if central builder is nebbiolo1
+    curl http://155.52.207.166   # if central builder is nebbiolo2

 ### 2.3 Clone BBS git tree and create bbs-X.Y-bioc directory structure

-Must be done from the biocbuild account.
+This applies to all build machines, _standalone_ or _non-standalone_.

+It must be done from the `biocbuild` account for an _internal build node_, or from the account from which the builds will be run for an _external build node_.

 #### Clone BBS git tree

     cd
     git clone https://github.com/bioconductor/BBS

-#### Temporarily disable propagation
+#### Temporarily disable propagation (central builder only)

 Propagation is documented in a separate document: Set-up-propagation-HOWTO.md